Dragan994/Fullstack-Social-Media/README.md

 ___

 # DATABASE
 Database is MySQL, and for this application I used XAMP.
-Install it and run Apache and MySQL and that should be it.
+Install it and create database and name it as you want and change database prop in Database-config.json to that name.

+After that go to src/server.ts file and uncomment database.reset****() function one by one starting from top to create tabels for application, you can review those functions in src/database/tableResets folder.